cloudquery/cloudquery/plugins/source/aws/docs/index.md

 ### IAM Roles for AWS Compute Resources

-Cloudquery can use IAM roles for AWS compute resources (including EC2 instances, fargate and ECS containers).
+CloudQuery can use IAM roles for AWS compute resources (including EC2 instances, Fargate and ECS containers).
 If you configured your AWS compute resources with IAM, cloudquery will use these roles automatically!
 You don't need to specify additional credentials manually.
 For more information on configuring IAM, see the AWS docs [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) and [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).